cbg-ethz/MC-CBN/README.md

 R CMD INSTALL mccbn_<version>.tar.gz
 ```

-To compile with MKL, necessary compiler and linker flags can be determined with the help of the Intel MKL [Link Line Advisor](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl/link-line-advisor.html), e.g.:
+Once again to compile with MKL, the appropriate flags can be passed using `--configure-args`, e.g:

 ```
 R CMD build .